 - 7.1.
-The Presidents' Council shall consist of the President, Secretary-Treasurer, First Vice-President, Second Vice-President, immediate Past President, Non-Regular Faculty Committee Chair, and the President or their delegate of each member organization.
+The Presidents' Council shall consist of the President, Secretary-Treasurer, First Vice-President-Equity, Second Vice-President, immediate Past President, Non-Regular Faculty Committee Chair, and the President or their delegate of each member organization.
 The President of the Federation shall chair meetings of the Presidents' Council. - 7.2.
-The President shall be elected for a two-year term at the Annual General Meeting and shall take office no later than September 1 following the Annual General Meeting.
-The exact date of transition will be determined by the Executive Committee upon recommendation by the incoming and outgoing Presidents.
+The President shall be elected for a two-year term at the Annual General Meeting and shall take office on the third Monday in August following the Annual General Meeting.
 A President may stand for consecutive re-election. - 7.3.
-The Secretary-Treasurer shall be elected separately for a two-year term at the Annual General Meeting after the election of the President and shall take office no later than September 1 following the Annual General Meeting.
-A Secretary-Treasurer may stand for consecutive reelection. - 7.4.
-The First Vice-President shall be elected for a two-year term at the Annual General Meeting after the election of the President and shall take office following the Annual General Meeting.
-A First Vice-President may stand for consecutive re-election. - 7.5.
+The Secretary-Treasurer shall be elected separately for a two-year term at the Annual General Meeting after the election of the President and shall take office no later than on the third Monday in August following the Annual General Meeting.
+A Secretary-Treasurer may stand for consecutive re-election. - 7.4.
+The First Vice-President-Equity must be from an equity-deserving group and shall be elected for a two-year term at the Annual General Meeting after the election of the President and shall take office following the Annual General Meeting.
+A First Vice-President-Equity may stand for consecutive re-election. - 7.5.
 The Second Vice-President shall be elected at the Annual General Meeting for a two-year term and shall take office following the Annual General Meeting.
 A Second Vice-President may stand for consecutive re-election. - 7.6.
 The term of the immediate Past President shall be from the election of a successor President to the next general meeting. - 7.7.
 The Non-Regular Faculty Committee Chair is elected by the Non-Regular Faculty Committee, from time to time and in accordance with FPSE policy.
 The Non-Regular Faculty Committee Chair shall have full voice but no vote at meetings of the Presidents' Council. - 7.8.
 Two Members-at-Large shall be elected by voting members of Presidents' Council at the first meeting following the Annual General Meeting for a one-year term and shall take office immediately.
 Members-at-Large must be members of Presidents' Council to retain office.
 Members-at-Large shall be elected so that the Executive includes at least one woman.
 Members-at-Large may stand for consecutive re-election. - 7.9.
-Any individual who is a member of a member organization of this Federation shall be eligible for election as President, Secretary-Treasurer, First Vice-President, or Second Vice-President. - 7.10.
+Any individual who is a member of a member organization of this Federation shall be eligible for election as President, Secretary-Treasurer, First Vice-President-Equity, or Second Vice-President. - 7.10.
 The Presidents' Council shall interpret and implement policy set out and decisions made at the Annual General Meeting.
 It shall be the governing body of this Federation between Annual General Meetings and shall be bound by this Constitution, and by rulings and directives of the Annual General Meeting or Special General Meeting. - 7.11.
 The Presidents' Council shall assign responsibilities to its members. - 7.12.
 The President and Secretary-Treasurer shall be responsible for engaging such staff members as are necessary and shall fix their remuneration within the budget limits established by the General Meeting, subject to the Collective Agreement between FPSE and CUPE 1004, or its successors.
 The direction of all staff members shall be under the President or the Secretary-Treasurer.